DiegoABorjas/airBnb-clone/README.md

 # airBnb-clone

-The idea is to create an AirBnb clone to practice my React skills.
+The idea is to create an AirBnb experiences clone to practice my React skills.